A ceramic artist and educator,

 A range of high-fired stoneware vessels fired in oxidation.
 These

 pieces are thrown, altered and transformed on the potter’s wheel.
 I’m

 particularly interested in forms that are developed with a visceral relationship with the clay making each piece unique within the range of a working language.

-The pieces juxtapose traditional forms with decorative features influenced by asymmetry as a design element and that which occurs in mineral and rock formations.
-This is then accentuated with fluid, decorative glazes that flow over and pool across the surface features.
+The pieces juxtapose traditional forms with decorative features influenced by asymmetry as a design element and that which occurs in rock and mineral formations.
+This is accentuated with fluid flambe glazes that flow over and pool across the surface features.
 There is an emphasis on accentuating the malleable nature of clay as a central aesthetic in the fired ceramic pieces.

 A range of low fired decorated vessels.
 I want to incorporate the decorative elements as part of the 3-dimensional making process.
 I am seeking interesting asymmetrical compositions, explored through deconstructing, line, colour and the addition of unit parts to the final piece that play with the meaning, interpretation, and functionality of the vessel.